B-HDr/.github/profile/README.md

 ## 🚀 About Us

-B-HD™ is a team of top-notch developers and crypto enthusiasts building **ultra-fast and secure blockchain solutions**.
+B-HD® is a team of top-notch developers and crypto enthusiasts building **ultra-fast and secure blockchain solutions**.
 We don’t just code — we’re shaping the future of **DeFi** and **Web3**!

 ---